-Products Size of the industry (market output) Trade balance (share of imports) Industry structure, SME presence Number of NB in the EU 122 Electro- technical sector (Low Voltage Directive (LVD) and electro magnetic compatibility directive (EMC)) Electric welding and soldering tools, electric domestic appliances, computers and other information processing equipment, electric motors, generators and transformers. electricity distribution and control apparatus, insulated wire and cable (LVD only), lighting equipment and electric lamps (LVD only), other electrical equipment, electronic valves and tubes and other electronic components (LVD only), television and € 235.59 billion (equipment covered by LVD) € 200.12 billion (equipment covered by EMC) Negative trade balance: LVD: € 103.93 billion of imports and € 83.09 billion of exports.
-The internal consumption is estimated at € 256.42 billion.
-EMC: € 100.78 billion of imports and € 76.07 billion of exports.
-The internal consumption is estimated at € 224.83 billion The structure of the industry is characterised by a few large corporations producing a wide range of electrical equipment, and many small companies specialised in niche markets.
+Products Size of the industry (market output) Trade balance (share of imports) Industry structure, SME presence Number of NB in the EU 122 Electro- technical sector (Low Voltage Directive (LVD) and electro magnetic compatibility directive (EMC)) electric domestic appliances, computers € 235.59 billion (equipment covered by LVD) € 200.12 billion (equipment covered by EMC) Negative balance:trade balance:LVD: \in 103.93 billion of imports and and \in 83.09 billion of exports.
+The internal consumption is estimated at \in 256.42 billion.EMC: \in 100.78 billion of imports and \in 76.07 billion of exports.
+The internal consumption is estimated at \in 224.83 billion The structure of the industry is characterised by a few large corporations producing a wide range of electrical equipment, and many small companies specialised in niche markets.
 148 (LVD) 131 (EMC)

-T radio receivers, sound or video recording or video recording or reproducing apparatus and associated goods.
-Most imports come from China, followed at a considerable distance by the ATEX Mechanical, electrical € 2.2 billion USA, Japan and South Korea.
-Positive trade The ATEX sector 55 and telecommunication equipment, protective systems and devices, to be used in potentially explosive atmospheres (in underground mines, petrochemical plants, oil refineries, filling stations and other places where flammable gases may be present, and also premises like flour mills and agricultural warehouses where airborne dust can present an hazard): mechanical gears, brakes and seals; gas and steam turbines; electrical motors, pumps, fans; electrical tools and instrumentation; fork lift trucks; filter units and vented silo bins; switches, control and detection systems and components; torches; plugs and sockets outlets; heating cables; computers, phones and other similar equipment; vent panels; enclosures; sparks arrestors; temperature protective balance: Imports amount to € 400 million.
-Internal consumption estimated at € 1.9 billion, 86% of internal production. enterprises, around 90%, mainly based Pressure Equipment (incl simple pressure vessels) devices; etc. Pressure vessels, piping, boilers, steam generator, safety accessories and pressure accessories, etc No data available Manufacturing of pressure equipment is gradually shifting to low cost countries.
+122 NANDO database on 3 January 2011 http://ec.europa.eu/enterprise/newapproach/nando/ radio receivers, sound or video recording or video recording or reproducing apparatus and associated goods.
+Most imports come from China, followed at a considerable distance by the USA, Japan and South Korea.
+ATEX Mechanical, electrical and telecommunication equipment, protective systems and devices, to be used in potentially explosive atmospheres (in underground mines, petrochemical plants, oil refineries, filling stations and other places where flammable gases may be present, and also premises like flour mills and agricultural warehouses where airborne dust can present an hazard): mechanical gears, brakes and seals; gas and steam turbines; electrical motors, pumps, fans; electrical tools and instrumentation; fork lift trucks; filter units and vented silo bins; switches, control and detection systems and components; torches; plugs and sockets outlets; heating cables; computers, phones and other similar equipment; vent panels; enclosures; sparks arrestors; temperature protective devices; etc. € 2.2 billion Positive trade balance: Imports amount to \in 400 million.
+Internal consumption estimated at \in 1.9 billion, 86% of internal production.
+The ATEX sector is characterised by a large number of SME and micro enterprises, around 90%, mainly based in France, Germany, Italy and the United Kingdom, but also with significant presences and market shares in Denmark, the Netherlands, Norway, Poland, Spain, Sweden as well as in Switzerland.
+55 Pressure Equipment (incl simple pressure vessels) Pressure vessels, piping, boilers, steam generator, safety accessories and pressure accessories, etc No data available Manufacturing of pressure equipment is gradually shifting to low cost countries.
 A substantial number of SME is involved in production 237 123 95 (simple pressure vessels)

-This figure includes recognised third party organisations and user inspectorates.
+123 This figure includes recognised third party organisations and user inspectorates.